w20k/2d-unity-game-script/README.md

 2. then create a pull request to master branch.
 3. I'll review your code, and if it has no problems i'll add it to the master branch.

-you can contact me on my email- imyourayushraj123@gmail.com I am an indie game developer.
+I am an indie game developer.